KevinJMcGrath/Symphony-PowershellBot/README.md

 }
 ```

+## Starting the Bot

+SymphonyBot.ps1 is the executable script.

+* If running the script from the Powershell ISE, open the script and press Play.
+* If running from the console, navigate to the script folder and run `.\SymphonyBot.ps1`

 ## Caveats and Provisos

 1. Be sure to check all values in config.json and replace any temporary placeholders with actual values.